-- a) the concern (or group of concerns) has been reclassified as an allegation; or - b) the concern (or group of concerns) is sufficiently serious to result in formal action under Super Camps grievance, capability or disciplinary procedure.
+- a) the concern (or group of concerns) has been reclassified as an allegation; or - b) the concern (or group of concerns) is sufficiently serious to result in formal action under Active Learning Centre's grievance, capability, or disciplinary procedure.

-SuperCamps want to create an environment where staff are encouraged and feel confident to self-refer if they have found themselves in a situation which might be misinterpreted, or they have behaved in a way that falls below professional standards.
+Active Learning Centres want to create an environment where staff are encouraged and feel confident to self-refer if they have found themselves in a situation which might be misinterpreted, or they have behaved in a way that falls below professional standards.
 They do this by completing a self-referral form and passing this on to the DSL/Head of Safeguarding for Active Learning Group.

-Allegations
+Allegations management

-Allegations represent situations that might indicate a person would pose a risk of harm to children if they continue to work in regular or close contact with children in their present position, or in any capacity.
-This policy now refers to agency staff on site (including supply teachers)
+Allegations represent situations that might indicate a person may pose a risk of harm to children if they continue to work in regular or close contact with children in their present position, or in any capacity.
+This policy now refers to agency staff on site (including freelancing instructors) where they have: